BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[They arrive at a cosmic garden of impossible beauty\]

-\[At its center stands not the Noaidi, but the Spring Guardian - a majestic entity of pure seasonal energy\]
+\[At its center stands not the Thaum, but the Spring Guardian - a majestic entity of pure seasonal energy\]

 SPRING GUARDIAN: \*You have walked the path of renewal truly.
 Now you